-Start: 2013 End: 2015 Budget: \$261,276 Associated Work Elements: 122.
+Associated Work Elements: 99.
+Outreach and Education, 115.
+Produce Inventory or Assessment, 122.
 Provide Technical Review, 189.
 Coordination-Columbia Basinwide

 DEL 7.3: Maintain CBFWA website and archive

 Continue to maintain the CBFWA website including the Fish and Wildlife Directory, Fish and Wildlife Calendar, and Fish and Wildlife Jobs List.
 Also maintain MAG and Members web pages to provide access to all meeting agendas, action notes, and supporting material.
 The website is open to the public and provides information that is useful for Members and non-Members.